kwyse/personal-website/posts/post1.md

 The `Cargo.toml` file acts as the specification for your project.
 It contains metadata about the project like authors and current version, pulls any dependencies needed, and can even run custom build scripts. [crates.io](https://crates.io/) acts as a central repository for all Rust projects (called crates) and the information on their is sourced from each project's `Cargo.toml` in turn.
 We're specifying versions to negate future regressions and ensure the example below runs as intended.
 In fact, at the time of writing, the latest version of Iron is `0.4`, but `router` [has not been updated](https://github.com/iron/router/issues/117) to use `0.4` and will fail to compile with it.

 Before we demonstrate how to use Iron, let's go over the basic structure of a standalone Rust file, as it varies from more conventional languages.
 We first declare any external crates that are needed for our application.
 This informs the compiler to compile and link against these.
 This must be done in addition to declaring them in the `Cargo.toml` file, as that file is for dependency management only, not compiling and linking.
 We then declare what symbols from these crates we want to bring into scope and use freely.
-This section can be omitted and you can instead fully qualify and usages of symbols you use from external crates.
+This section can be omitted and you can instead fully qualify any usages.
 Finally, we have our `main` function, which servers as the entry as in most other languages.

 Edit `src/main.rs` to the following: